-Although a ratio-of-Gaussians (ROG) might initially seem like a strange choice of parametric model, we find that it provides a surprisingly good fit to the data of many cells.
-Figure 7A shows a comparison between the ROG model and a histogram estimate of the nonlinearity along each dimension of the (5-dimensional) feature space.
-For each plot, the stimuli were projected onto that feature vector \mathbf{b}j , and the nonlinearity was computed using the ROG (blue) and a ratio of densities estimated using histograms (dotted black) (Chichilnisky, 2001).
-Note that, for each plot, the numerator of the ROG model is a Gaussian with mean $(\mathbf{b}j^T \mu)$ and variance $(\mathbf{b}j^T \Lambda \mathbf{b}j)$, while the histogram estimate is computed using the 1D projection of the stimuli: $\{\mathbf{b}j^T x\}$.
+Although an ROG might initially seem like a strange choice of parametric model, we find that it provides a surprisingly good fit to the data of many cells.
+Figure 7A shows a comparison between the ROG model and a histogram estimate of the nonlinearity along each dimension of the (five-dimensional) feature space.
+For each plot, the stimuli were projected onto feature vector $\mathbf{b}j$ , and the nonlinearity was computed using the ROG (blue) and a ratio of densities estimated using histograms (dotted black; Chichilnisky, 2001).
+Note that, for each plot, the numerator of the ROG model is a Gaussian with mean $(\mathbf{b}j^T \mu)$ and variance $(\mathbf{b}j^T \Lambda \mathbf{b}j)$ , whereas the histogram estimate is computed using the 1D projection of the stimuli: $\{\mathbf{b}j^T x\}$ .
 The model is seen to be equally adept at describing the asymmetric, symmetric excitatory, and symmetric suppressive behaviors found along different axes.

 Figure 7B shows an analysis of the nonlinearity as projected onto pairs of axes of the feature space.
 The grayscale images represent the probability of spiking under the ROG model.
 Conditional slices through these plots show comparisons of the model to histograms of the data (dashed lines).
-The example in the center column (features 1 vs. 3) shows the most striking change in the nonlinearity as a result of conditioning.
-For large positive projections onto feature 3 (red line), the nonlinearity is steep and has a high threshold, whereas for negative projections (blue line), the nonlinearity is shallow with a lower threshold.
-Note that these dependencies in spike probability could not have been predicted from the marginal spike probabilities shown in Figure 7A for features 1 and 3.
+The example in the center column (Feature 1 vs. Feature 3) shows the most striking change in the nonlinearity because of conditioning.
+For large positive projections onto Feature 3 (red line), the nonlinearity is steep and has a high threshold, whereas for negative projections (blue line), the nonlinearity is shallow with a lower threshold.
+Note that these dependencies in spike probability could not have been predicted from the marginal spike probabilities shown in Figure 7A for Features 1 and 3.

-Agreement across multiple one- and two-dimensional projections and slices suggests that the ROG model provides a reasonably good approximation of RGC responses.
-We have examined similar projections onto linear combinations of these axes (i.e. rotations of the feature space) and found similarly good agreement.
+Agreement across multiple 1D and 2D projections and slices suggests that the ROG model provides a reasonably good approximation of RGC responses.
+We have examined similar projections onto linear combinations of these axes (i.e., rotations of the feature space) and found similarly good agreement.
 In other cell types (such as the V1 cells described previously), the ROG model may prove less accurate, and we may need to introduce a different model of the nonlinear mapping from feature space to spike rate.
-Even in such cases, the ROG model provides a first approximation of the nonlinearity, with the advantage that it is completely determined by the filters used for dimensionality reduction (i.e. it requires no additional parameter fitting).
-This is particularly useful when the subspace dimensionality is greater than two and nonparametric nonlinearity reconstruction is not feasible.
+Even in such cases, the ROG model provides a first approximation of the nonlinearity, with the advantage that it is completely determined by the filters used for dimensionality reduction (i.e., it requires no additional parameter fitting).
+This is particularly useful when the subspace dimensionality is greater than 2 and nonparametric nonlinearity reconstruction is not feasible.